PhanLeSon03/inverse_beam/README.md

-# Apply invese Beamforming function to design broadband beamforming
+# Apply invese Beamforming function to design the broadband beamforming

-** Some examples for 2D-arrays and 1D-array with broadband beamforming**.
+** Some examples for 2D-arrays and 1D-arrays with broadband beamforming**.

     1. Planar array (example1_2D_cone.m), reference beampattern has only main-lobe.